news

 In the case of social networks, I started a new facet of an ongoing project with the House of Commons in January.
 The goal is to examine how citizens in the UK engage online with their MPs on Twitter.

-You also research online hate speech.
-Can you tell me about that?
+You also research online hate speech?

 There are two projects.
 The first is with The Alan Turing Institute.
 What we found is there are many different platforms and tools for promoting hate speech online, but they don’t get benchmarked against each other.
 So, if an activist wants to study and highlight the spread of hatred or if an academic wants to investigate it, which platforms or tools should they use?